A Regency Romance

 with a twist

 Now my children's and grandchildren's world is so very different from the way things were.
 We can travel to London in the same time it took to visit Eppersly Close.
 There has been peace for 35 years now and it looks like it will continue on this way forever.
 The reform bill is now nearly 10 years old, and the voters roll has expanded to nearly a quarter of the tenants, as opposed to only the innkeeper, the blacksmith, the apothecary and the squire.
-That remarkable charlatan, Mr. Disraeli, sometimes speaks of enlarging the franchise even further.
+That remarkable charlatan, Mr. Disraeli, sometimes speaks of enlarging the franchise to all the men of England.
 I cannot see that happening in my lifetime.
-The quality of politicians, such as Mr Fillmore, you see in America argues against expanding it.
+The quality of politicians, such as Mr Fillmore, you see in America argues against expanding it further.

 This period of peace is gratifying for one who was born in time of war.
 I was one who was left a widow by a war that began before I was born.